-Class Mark Band Indicative description: Dissertations Fails to address the chosen topic or question • A very short piece of work, demonstrating little commitment • Lower Very little understanding of basic topic demonstrated 0-14 No clear logically structured argument 0-14 Poorly-written, containing many mistakes Fail Lacking the required structure • . an No attempt made to link information directly to the chosen topic or question • Contains some superficially relevant information Includes some sense of a coherent structure Upper Information presented only in reduced (e.g. note) form 15-29 Very limited evidence of structured/focused work+ Information conveyed is largely irrelevant and superficial • Very little connection to the topic literature • Addresses the specified question in a highly rudimentary but coherent manner •Demonstrates some minimal effort in gathering relevant information Pass 30-39 Provides adequate interpretation to avoid outright failure Shows only minimal evidence of having understood the topic+ Little attempt at articulating conclusions• •Achieves a very limited understanding of the topic area Demonstrates some basic knowledge/understanding of background material Simple descriptive discussion is present Simple descriptive discussion is present Conclusions are attempted Lower Fails to directly address the topic+ Multiple inaccuracies in language 40-44 No evidence of significant engagement with literature Significant errors of interpretation Generally poorly written◆ Superficial information gathering Lacking in substantial analysis 3 rd Conclusions are weak or ill-founded Achieves a minimal overview of the chosen topic or question •Reveals some basic understanding of the topic Literature review includes some relevant material •Some attempt is made to organize material in to a coherent argument •Conclusions based on the gathered material are attempted Upper Poorly organised and written 45-49 Little sign of deeper engagement with the material Contains errors of fact or interpretation but which do not invalidate arguments.
-Much of the argument is under-developed and/or ill-focused+ May fail to integrate material from more than one discipline+ Conclusions indicate some evidence of poor judgement • 2ii Lower Demonstrates engagement with a reasonable range of source material 50-54 •Successfully uses some aspects of the material in constructing competent arguments L
+Class Mark Band Indicative description: Dissertations Fails to address the chosen topic or question • A very short piece of work, demonstrating little commitment • Lower Very little understanding of basic topic demonstrated ● No clear logically structured argument • 0-14 Poorly-written, containing many mistakes • Fail Lacking the required structure ● raii No attempt made to link information directly to the chosen topic or question ● Contains some superficially relevant information •Includes some sense of a coherent structure Upper •Information presented only in reduced (e.g. note) form 15-29 Very limited evidence of structured/focused work ● Information conveyed is largely irrelevant and superficial • Very little connection to the topic literature ● Addresses the specified question in a highly rudimentary but coherent manner • De monstrates some minimal effort in gathering relevant information Pass 30-39 Provides a dequate interpretation to a void outright failure Shows only minimal evidence of having understood the topic● Little attempt at a rticulating conclusions • Achieves a very limited understanding of the topic area Demonstrates a come basis knowledge / understanding of background material.
+Demonstrates some basic knowledge/understanding of background material Simple description discussion in greent.
+Simple descriptive discussion is present Conclusions are attempted Fails to directly address the topic • Lower Multiple i naccuracies in language • 40-44 No evidence of significant engagement with literature • 70-77 Significant errors of interpretation • Generally poorly written• Superficial information gathering • 3rd Lacking in substantial analysis • 3'4 Conclusions are weak or ill-founded• Achieves a minimal overview of the chosen topic or question Reveals some basic understanding of the topic •Literature review includes some relevant material •Some attempt is made to organize material in to a coherent argument Upper Conclusions based on the gathered material are attempted 45-49 Poorly organised and written • 73-43 Little sign of deeper engagement with the material • Contains errors of fact or interpretation but which do not invalidate arguments • Much of the argument is under-developed and/or ill-focused• May fail to integrate material from more than one discipline Conclusions indicate some evidence of poor judgement ● 2ii Lower • Demonstrates engagement with a reasonable range of source material 50-54 •Successfully uses some a spects of the material in constructing competent arguments